specklesystems/speckle-docs/dev/apps.md

 ## Wrapping it up

-We've covered quite a lot on this guide, but this was only **Part 1**!
-Stay tuned for our following releases, where we'll also use our web viewer, fetch the data inside commits, receive notifications from the server, and more!
+We've covered quite a lot on this guide, but this was only a small example of interacting with Speckle streams and commits.
+Expanding on this further can move onto using the Speckle Viewer, fetch the data inside commits, receive notifications from the server, and more!

 :::tip Code Repository